 On Monday, 7 June 2003 UNESCO declared the inner-city of Tel Aviv a World Heritage Site, saving the 4,500 Bauhaus-buildings (and the buildings designed from 1909) from their destruction.

-Over the past few years, mass-restoration of Tel Avivs’s traditional buildings has been undertaken, whilst modern glass skyscrapers have sprung up across the city to give a unique and stunning contrast like no other!
+Over the past few years, mass-restoration of Tel Aviv’s traditional buildings has been undertaken, whilst modern glass skyscrapers have sprung up across the city to give a unique and stunning contrast like no other!

 Tel Aviv Architecture Tours

 Tours of the architecture of Tel Aviv are a fascinating way to get an overview of the history of this city.
 More details can be found here about these tours which are guided by an expert in the architecture of Tel Aviv for a cost from $25 per person.
+Another option could be this Tel Aviv Urban Tour, including not only architecture but also food and street art.